ejpring/docker-centos-streams/samples/StreamsDevelopmentContainer/README.md

 To build the container, Docker will need an image of a subset of IBM Streams suitable for application development.
 See the ['centos7-base' directory](../../centos7-base) directory for instructions on preparing images of IBM Streams.

 The image for this container is named 'centos7-streams42-dev'.
 It is stored on a network server in a compressed tarball named 'DockerImage.centos7-streams42-dev.tar.gz', which is about 2.8 GB in size.
-You will need to download this image into docker.
+You will need to download this image into Docker.
 After that, it takes only a few seconds to create a container, which will be about 5.3 GB in size.

 ### quick start procedure